No one hit Powerball jackpot, new drawing an estimated $800M

-DES MOINES, Iowa (AP) — No one won an estimated $700 million Powerball jackpot Wednesday night, meaning the big prize will grow to an estimated $800 million for the next drawing.
+DES MOINES, Iowa (AP) — No one won an estimated $700 million Powerball jackpot, meaning the big prize will grow to an estimated $800 million for the next drawing.

 No one has matched all six numbers and won the Powerball jackpot since Aug.
 3, allowing the prize to grow to the fifth-largest in U.S. history.
 That amounts to 36 consecutive drawings without a jackpot winner.
 The next drawing is Saturday.